Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/introduction.rst

 Introduction
 ************

-Constraints control the behavior of one object with data from another.
+Constraints are a way to control an object's properties (e.g. its location, rotation, scale), using either plain static values (like the :doc:`"limit" ones </rigging/constraints/transform/limit_location>`), or (an)other object, called "target"
+(like e.g. the :doc:`"copy" ones </rigging/constraints/transform/copy_location>`).

+Even though constraints are useful in static projects, their main usage is obviously in animation.

+- You can control an object's animation through the targets used by its constraints (this is a form of indirect animation).
+Indeed, these targets can then control the constraint's owner's properties, and hence, animating the targets will indirectly animate the owner.
+- You can animate constraints' settings. e.g. the *Influence* or when using an armature's bone as target, animate where along this bone (between root and tip) lays the real target point.

-Constraints can make the eyes of a tennis player track a tennis ball bouncing across the court.
-Constraints allow the wheels on a bus to all rotate together.
-Constraints help a dinosaur's legs bend at the knee automatically.
-Constraints make it easy for a hand to grip the hilt of a sword and the sword to swing with the hand.
+They can make the eyes of a tennis player track a tennis ball bouncing across the court, allow the wheels on a bus to all rotate together, help a dinosaur's legs bend at the knee automatically, and make it easy for a hand to grip the hilt of a sword and the sword to swing with the hand.

 Constraints, in Blender, work with :term:`Objects <Object>` and :term:`Bones <Bone>`.
+Read about using constraints in rigging in the :doc:`Armatures </rigging/armatures/posing/bone_constraints/index>`

 .. figure:: /images/rigging_constraints_introduction_tab-object.png

-   :term:`Object` Constraints.
+   Object Constraints.

 .. figure:: /images/rigging_constraints_introduction_tab-bone.png

-   :term:`Bone` Constraints.
+   Bone Constraints.

 Constraints work in combination with each other to form a Constraint Stack.